II. Epidemiology

 - Continue for 24 hours post-surgery

-- Evidence does NOT support antibiotic continuation while surgical drains are in place
+- Evidence does NOT support Antibiotic continuation while surgical drains are in place

 - Bosco (2010) J Bone Joint Surg Am 92(1): 232-39 [PubMed]

-VIII.
+IX.
 Management: Abdominal Surgery - Colon

 - Organisms